 Contact Details:-

-The walks scheme is administered by Ms Christine Rossi, Rural Recreation Officer for Waterford Leader Partnership CLG.
-Christine can be contacted as follows:-
+The walks scheme is administered by Ms Niamh McGuinness, Rural Recreation Officer for Waterford Leader Partnership CLG.
+Niamh can be contacted as follows:-

 Waterford Leader Partnership CLG, Lismore Business Park, Lismore, Co Waterford